WSA93/TicTacToe/README.md

 # Tic Tac Toe
-It is a console based two player tic tac toe game
+It is a console based two player tic tac toe game.